Capturing Life at Camp

 Farm & Wilderness is an unplugged, technology-free environment for campers.
-When it comes to photos, we must balance the art of living in the moment with requests for photographs from all our camps.
-Photos taken by our communications team are posted on Facebook, Instagram, and SmugMug where you can download them for free and print them yourself.
+When it comes to photos, we must balance the art of living in the moment with taking photographs of our campers.
+Photos taken by our communications team are posted on Facebook, Instagram and SmugMug, where you can download them for free and print them yourself.
+To respect camper safety and privacy while camps are in session, we email families with a password to the current album of photos.
+Once camps conclude for the summer, the password protection is removed.

 First, there are the logistical questions.
-A camp like Timberlake or Indian Brook has 120+ campers, and a dozen photos of each camper would add up to taking, organizing and uploading over a thousand photos.
-Most importantly, it is unlikely a photographer would be able to organize the taking of those photos to achieve a balance; inevitably some campers would be more present, while others would be absent.
+A camp like Timberlake or IB has 120+ campers, and a dozen photos of each camper would add up to taking, organizing and uploading over a thousand photos.
+Our photographers try their best to capture a variety of moments and include as many kids as possible with each shot.
+Inevitably some campers would be more present, while others would be absent.

-Finally, there is the cost to the campers from an adult being behind a camera instead of in front of them.
-Summer camp is often thought of as a tranquil place but, as it is full of young people, it’s actually quite busy.
+There is the cost to the campers.
+Summer camp is often thought of as a tranquil place but it is full of young people and is actually quite busy.
 The calmest moments are our Silent Meetings and other moments that recharge us and have a sacred quality to them.
 We don’t usually pull out cameras at that time, but take those moments to reflect and be in nature.
 Other moments are full of activity, games, songs, chores, spontaneous fun and all the necessary conversations and interactions that build and hold our community together.
-If you can imagine you and a friend taking eight of your friend’s kids on an exciting weekend, which included organized morning, afternoon and evening activities, you could imagine how taking photos, and making sure they were getting uploaded to the parents in a timely way would be a distraction from caring for those kids and being present.
+If you can imagine you and a friend taking eight of your friend’s kids on an exciting weekend, which included organized morning, afternoon and evening activities, you could imagine the difficulty in taking photos.
+It would be a distraction from caring for those kids and being present.
+We face similar restraints at camp.

 Thanks for letting go of the momentary gratification of instant photo updates to allow your child to experience personal connection in an unplugged environment!